-Release of the second report on agency compliance with NCS Regulations 1 October to 31 December 2019
+Release of the third report on agency compliance with NCS Regulations

-The report focuses on regulations 69 and 85, which relate to reports of abuse and neglect of children and young people in care, and regulation 86, which requires agencies to monitor their own compliance.
+This is our final report focusing on regulations 69 and 85, which relate to reports of abuse and neglect of children and young people in care, and regulation 86, which requires agencies to monitor their own compliance.
 From 31 December 2020, we will monitor and report on all NCS Regulations.

 There are currently four agencies that have statutory care and custody of tamariki and rangatahi, and are being monitored under this legislation – Oranga Tamariki, Dingwall Trust, Open Home Foundation and Barnardos.

-The report outlines findings for the six-month period from 1 July to 31 December 2019, including the three months from 1 July to 30 September 2019 covered in the initial report.
+The report outlines findings for the 12-month period from 1 July 2019 to 30 June 2020, including the six months from 1 July to 31 December 2019 covered in the first and third reports.
 Monitored agencies have provided responses on those findings.

-- All agencies were compliant with regulations 69, 85 and 86 from a policy and procedure perspective.
+- All agencies were compliant with regulations 69, 85 and 86.

-- In response to regulations 69 and 85, Barnardos and Dingwall Trust reported no cases of abuse or neglect and therefore testing of their compliance was not required.
+- In response to regulation 69, Barnardos and Dingwall Trust reported no cases of abuse or neglect and therefore testing of their compliance was not required.

-The Monitor acknowledges that it will take several reporting periods for it to receive the level of quantitative and qualitative data required to draw trends and patterns, and that practice change takes time to embed within agencies.
+We acknowledge that it will take several reporting periods for us to receive the level of quantitative and qualitative data required to draw trends and patterns, and that practice change takes time to embed within agencies.

-Reporting on the full regulations from December 2020 and annual reporting will help shape a more complete picture of practice against the NCS Regulations.
+Reporting on the full regulations from 31 December 2020 will help shape a more complete picture of practice against the NCS Regulations.